-The ASX listing marked a significant milestone in the evolution of the Company, which was established in 2006 with the vision to create Australia's premier mineral drilling contractor.
+In March 2021, the Company listed on the Australian Securities Exchange (ASX).
+The ASX listing marked a significant milestone in the evolution of the Company, which was established in 2006.

-This Corporate Governance Statement outlines the key aspects of the Company's corporate governance framework that has been established by the Board and its compliance with ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (4th Edition) (ASX Principles) for the period 9 March 2021 to 30 June 2021.
+This Corporate Governance Statement outlines the key aspects of the Company's corporate governance framework established by the Board and its compliance with ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (4th Edition) (ASX Principles) for the period 1 July 2021 to 30 June 2022.

-The Board has approved this Corporate Governance Statement on 27 August 2021.
+The Board approved this Corporate Governance Statement on 29 August 2022.

-This Corporate Governance Statement should be read in conjunction with the Company's 2021 Annual Report (FY21 Annual Report).
-Further information about the Company's corporate governance practices and copies of key governance documents referred to in this document are available on the Company's website at: https://ddh1.com.au/about-us/corporate-governance/
+This Corporate Governance Statement should be read in conjunction with the Company's 2022 Annual Report (FY22 Annual Report).
+Further information about the Company's corporate governance practices and copies of key governance documents referred to in this document are available on the Company's website at: https://ddh1.com.au/our-company/#corporate-governance